StasBd/Clicker-Counter-App/README.md

 # Clicker-Counter-App
-Simple application with click and reset button!
+Simple application with add/take buttons!
+New with bottom Navigation view.
+There's still bug, in some time it will fixed(tomorrow)...